hoochycoochie/clean-atelier/README.md

 # open a terminal and wait until all images are build, and all containers started,
 $ make start

-# open a terminal and run the sql migrations
+# open a new another terminal and run the sql migrations
 $ make migratesql

+# once the api-container is restarted
-# and then open the swagger at http://localhost:3000/api
+# the swagger is then available at http://localhost:3000/api

 ```